ENTs and Allergy Clinics located in Salt Lake City, UT; Murray, UT; Tooele, UT; Draper, UT; & West Jordan, UT

 One of the first signs of a salivary gland disorder is a dry mouth, but you may also develop painful lumps or other symptoms depending on the cause of the problem.
-The highly qualified team at ENT Specialists in Salt Lake City, Murray, Draper, Tooele, and West Jordan, Utah, has years of experience diagnosing and treating salivary gland disorders and restoring comfort to your mouth.
+The highly qualified team at ENT Specialists in Salt Lake City, Murray, Draper and Tooele, Utah, has years of experience diagnosing and treating salivary gland disorders and restoring comfort to your mouth.
 To schedule an appointment, call one of the offices or use the online booking feature today.

 The salivary glands in your mouth produce and release saliva.
 Saliva helps you swallow, protects against dental cavities, and is your first line of defense against harmful pathogens.

 You have hundreds of tiny salivary glands located throughout your mouth and throat.
 But you only have three pairs of major salivary glands, the parotid, submandibular, and sublingual glands.
 Salivary gland disorders strike one of the three major glands.

 Salivary gland disorders may develop due to an underlying health problem or an inflammatory, bacterial, or viral condition.
 You can also develop benign or cancerous salivary gland tumors.